ColaboAI/WeGoGym-RN/README.md

 ## Run Project
 ### Run instructions for Android:
 - Have an Android emulator running (quickest way to get started), or a device connected.
-- cd "WeGoGym" && npx react-native run-android
+- cd "WeGoGym" && yarn android

 ### Run instructions for iOS:
-- cd "WeGoGym" && npx react-native run-ios
+- cd "WeGoGym" && yarn ios

 OR run from Xcode: